All insights

 Crux has observed growing lender appetite in this space as the market for transferable tax credits has matured.
 Today, multiple lenders are actively underwriting tax credit bridge loans for both ITCs and PTCs.
 These loans typically require a forward commitment from a buyer, providing the repayment certainty lenders need before the credit is delivered.

-It’s worth noting that bridge loan pricing and terms depend on several factors, including developer creditworthiness, documentation quality, and the presence of enhancements such as insurance.
+Bridge loan pricing and terms depend on several factors, including developer creditworthiness, documentation quality, and the presence of enhancements such as insurance.
 To support these transactions, Crux offers a debt capital markets solution, connecting developers with a network of active lenders while providing tools and data to streamline execution.

 Take advantage of the transferable tax credit market with Crux